External Places of Support for Parents

 - Advising and signposting parents with regard to available support for children with special educational needs and/or disabilities

 The Parent Support Advisors work across all fifteen schools in our Community of Learning.
-The PSA for our school is Siobhan Armstrong.
-Referrals to her are made through school.
+Enquiries about PSA support can be made from School.

 Other places of support for parents